‘President Xi’s shared prosperity model’

-This is apropos three letters to Editor titled “President Xi’s shared prosperity model” carried by the newspaper in recent days.
-President Xi, fully aware of the US’s efforts to place roadblocks to slow and ultimately halt China’s vision of shared global prosperity, remained undeterred.
+This is apropos four letters to Editor titled “President Xi’s shared prosperity model” carried by the newspaper in recent days.
+Leveraging areas of mutual interest, his approach counters confrontational rhetoric with constructive engagement.

-Maintaining his composure, he continued to pursue peaceful diplomacy with all nations, including the U.S. and its allies, grounded in a firm belief that his sincere intentions and dedication to shared prosperity would ultimately prevail.
-Without fanfare or lofty claims, President Xi not only ensured that China became an effective and active member of existing regional and international organizations but also initiated new ones to advance China’s vision of shared prosperity and growth.
+Championing multilateralism through platforms like the UN and WTO, Xi promotes collective problem-solving over unilateral actions.
+His focus on soft power diplomacy, while avoiding hard power tactics, fosters ties that diffuse aggressive stances from the US and its allies, presenting China as a peaceful, responsible global leader committed to stability through inclusive development and cooperation.

-Under President Xi’s leadership, China is an effective and productive member of over 100 international and regional organizations.
-China became a founding member of the Asian Infrastructure Investment Bank (AIIB) to create a viable alternative to Western-led financial institutions.
+President Xi has aptly recognized that people worldwide, regardless of colour, creed, or race, long for peace to fulfil their dreams, raise their children in safety, and provide them with quality education.

 Copyright Business Recorder, 2024